-This Official Statement sets forth information relating to the sale and issuance of the \$224,455,000 State of Florida, Department of Transportation Turnpike Revenue Refunding Bonds, Series 2019A (the "2019A Bonds"), dated the date of delivery thereof, by the Division of Bond Finance of the State Board of Administration of Florida (the "Division of Bond Finance").
+This Official Statement sets forth information relating to the sale and issuance of the \$190,745,000 State of Florida, Department of Transportation Turnpike Revenue Refunding Bonds, Series 2020A (the "2020A Bonds"), dated the date of delivery thereof, by the Division of Bond Finance of the State Board of Administration of Florida (the "Division of Bond Finance").

-Proceeds of the 2019A Bonds will be used to refund the outstanding State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2009B Build America Bonds (Federally Taxable-Issuer Subsidy), and to pay costs of issuance.
+Proceeds of the 2020A Bonds will be used to refund a portion of the outstanding State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2006A, and State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2010B and to pay costs of issuance.
 See "THE REFUNDING PROGRAM" below for more detailed information.

-The 2019A Bonds will be solely payable from the Net Revenues of the Turnpike System.
-The lien of the 2019A Bonds on the Net Revenues is on a parity with certain Turnpike Revenue Bonds issued since 2007.
-The aggregate principal amount of Bonds which will be outstanding subsequent to the issuance of the 2019A Bonds is \$2,724,045,000.
-The 2019A Bonds are not secured by the full faith and credit of the State of Florida.
+The 2020A Bonds will be solely payable from the Net Revenues of the Turnpike System.
+The lien of the 2020A Bonds on the Net Revenues is on a parity with certain Turnpike Revenue Bonds issued since 2007.
+The aggregate principal amount of Bonds which will be outstanding subsequent to the issuance of the 2020A Bonds is \$2,722,400,000, excluding the Refunded 2010B Bonds, which will be economically but not legally defeased and will be redeemed on July 1, 2020.
+The 2020A Bonds are not secured by the full faith and credit of the State of Florida.
+See "SECURITY FOR THE 2020A BONDS" herein for more detailed information.